Health and Safety Investigations Solicitors

 What types Health and Safety cases can Olliers assist with?

 Olliers can provide specialist advice and representation in relation to:

 - Ongoing pre-charge engagement with investigators

 - Representation at Magistrates’ and Crown Court proceedings

 - Corporate homicide

-- Fire safety offences
+- Fire safety investigations and prosecutions

 - Representation of general manager of leisure company following death at holiday camp